EU-ECDC/ecdc_nube/README.md

 }
 ```

-The `schemas` input is optional and may include the name of one or more schemas to use in allele calling to use instead of the default schema for the organism.
+The `schemas` input is optional and may include the name of one or more schemas to use in allele calling instead of the default schema for the organism.